Women Deliver 2026 Conference Sponsored Positions opportunity

 What does the sponsored position cover?

-• Conference registration fee ($550 USD)
+• Conference registration fee ($550 USD for First Nations people)

 • Accommodation in Melbourne (5-6 nights)